AvidXchange Holdings, Inc. (AVDX) Gains As Market Dips: What You Should Know

-Investors will be hoping for strength from AvidXchange Holdings, Inc. as it approaches its next earnings release, which is expected to be August 2, 2023.
+AvidXchange Holdings, Inc. will be looking to display strength as it nears its next earnings release, which is expected to be August 2, 2023.
 The company is expected to report EPS of -$0.05, up 28.57% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $88.98 million, up 16.22% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $88.98 million, up 16.22% from the year-ago period.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-AvidXchange Holdings, Inc. is currently a Zacks Rank #2 (Buy).
+AvidXchange Holdings, Inc. is currently a Zacks Rank #1 (Strong Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report